raynetcrm/api/README.md

 Here we show how to implement a simple web form with an integration to the RAYNET CRM.
 The example implementation (_index.php_) allows to send a web form data to the CRM application and record them as a new Lead.
 Notification (about the new Lead) can be send as optional behaviour.

+*Important notice* - in the _index.php_ file set the correct auth credentials first (instanceName, userName and apiKey)!

 This snippet of a php code is responsible for the whole transaction:
 ```php